Light-2406/Light-2406/README.md

 Namaste ! 🤗

-I'm Light 👻, a coding enthusiast, data science explorer, and animation aficionado.
+I'm Light 👻, a coding enthusiast, data science explorer and animation aficionado.
 Welcome to my GitHub profile!

 About Me: 🚀